sanjayrao77/bitrotchecker/README.md

 Without this option, tar data will be consumed from stdin and not saved.
 With this option, tar data will be relayed from stdin to stdout.

-If you use this option *be* *sure* to redirect stdout!
+If you use this option **be** **sure** to redirect stdout!
 You'll spam your console with tar data if you don't redirect stdout.
 E.g., the command "tar -cf - . | bitrotchecker --tar --tar-stdout /tmp/md5s.txt" will flood your console with tar data.

 ### --verbose
 This will print a lot more information about its operation.

-There's currently no point in combining "--verbose" with "--progress".
+If you are watching the output, you might also want "--progress".